DavidSegun/Project-Foodie/README.md

 # Project-Foodie
-A Forder Order App written in ReactJs
+A Food Order App written in ReactJs